bedirhanayydin/GithubActionsFlutter/README.md

 ## [EN]
 # 🚀 Flutter GitHub Actions CI/CD and Firebase Deployment Example

-This repository contains an example structure for continuous integration and continuous deployment (CI/CD) for Flutter projects using GitHub Actions.
+This repository serves as an example for implementing continuous integration and continuous deployment (CI/CD) for Flutter projects using GitHub Actions.
+The workflow includes automated testing, code analysis, build processes, Firebase App Distribution for distribution, and Microsoft Teams notifications for testers.

 ## 🛠️ Requirements